bendohan/bendohan/Twitter.md

 # Using Twitter Data for Research

-## A Case Study looking at Michael Bloomberg and Deval Patrick's entries into the Presidential Race
+## A Case Study looking at Hurricane Dorian, attempting to distinguish whether the storm itself or Trump's sharpie drawing generated more interest by looking at where people were tweeting about Dorian